 First thing’s first… when is Muharram?
 Muharram is the first month of the Islamic calendar.
 It’s the Muslim version of January so, for many, it marks the beginning of something new.
 It’s often referred to as the Islamic New Year, in the same way you’d talk about the Gregorian or Chinese New Year.

-This year, Muharram 2020 begins on Thursday, August 20th and ends on Saturday, September 17th.
+This year, Muharram 202begins on Tuesday, August 10th and ends on Wednesday, September 8th.

 What is Muharram?